VISIT THE RAYS

 These rays are a Near Threatened species on the IUCN Red List of Threatened Species.

-Like all stingrays, they have anywhere from 1-6 venomous spines with serrated barbs located along the base of the tail.
+Like all stingrays, they have anywhere from one to six venomous spines with serrated barbs located along the base of the tail.
 These barbs are only used as a means of passive defense.

-These rays can grow to over 6 feet in length and can be found along the west coast of the Atlantic Ocean.
+These rays can grow to over six feet in length and can be found along the west coast of the Atlantic Ocean.
 They prefer shallow coastal waters and typically hide under the sand.

 SPLASH WITH STINGRAYS

-Experience the rays in the water.
-This unique experience takes you into Touch-A-Ray Bay where you will get up close and personal with our stingrays!
+Experience the rays in the water with this unique experience that takes you into Ray Bay, where you will get up close and personal with these amazing animals!

 Bring your bathing suit, because you’re getting wet!